apache/druid/docs/content/development/indexer.md

 ## Task Resource Sharing

-The following resources are shared across all tasks running inside an Indexer process:
+The following resources are shared across all tasks running inside an Indexer process.

 ### Query resources

 The query processing threads and buffers are shared across all tasks.
 The Indexer will serve queries from a single endpoint shared by all tasks.

+If [query caching](#indexer-caching) is enabled, the query cache is also shared across all tasks.

 ### Server HTTP threads